DoubleYouGTT/hubspot_new/README.md

 OAuth 2.0 is the [recommended method](https://legacydocs.hubspot.com/docs/methods/auth/oauth-overview).
 However, this package supports both.

-Note that if you do nothing the package will use the “demo” API token but this won’t give you access to your own Hubspot data.
-So you’ll need to spend a little time on setup:
+Note that if you do nothing the package will use the "demo"" API token but this won't give you access to your own Hubspot data.
+So you'll need to spend a little time on setup:

   - For rapid prototyping key, use a Hubspot API key, see `hubspot_key_set()`.

   - For more secure use, without a daily limit on API calls, see `hubspot_token_create()` to create a Hubspot authorization token (OAuth 2.0).

 If you have both saved an API key via `hubspot_key_set()` and a token via `hubspot_token_create()`, priority will be given to using the OAuth 2.0 token.
-If you don’t want that, explicitely pass `NULL` as value for the `token_path` argument of all functions.
+If you don't want that, explicitly pass `NULL` as value for the `token_path` argument of all functions.

 Find more details on each method [in lockedata's vignette about authorization](https://itsalocke.com/hubspot/articles/auth).